Digital marketing

 Lastly, the most distinctive feature of KOLs is that they can be anywhere.
 Unlike social media influencers, opinion leaders can be found on TV, radio, in a print newspaper, or at an event.
 Some of them might not even have a social media profile at all, but it doesn’t make them less of a respected professional in their field.

-So far, influencer marketing sounds like an easier way to get around.
+So far, influencer marketing may seem like an easier option.
 Why bother with expertise and authenticity if you can just pick a big-time blogger to be the face of your campaign?
 While this approach can help to get to a wide audience across the world, it lacks some important points of KOL marketing.
 Let’s look at the unique benefits of collaborating with key opinion leaders.

 The expert status of your collaborator means a lot to potential customers.
 People trust the key opinion leaders and depend on them to provide their honest thoughts on whatever they deal with.
 Praise towards your brand from credible and respected professionals will act as a seal of approval for their audience.

 It’s not uncommon for brands to improve their products after getting some qualified criticism from key opinion leaders.
-If you let experts tinker with your goods, they can narrow down some non-obvious flaws or highlight unexpected advantages.
+If you let experts test your products, they can narrow down some non-obvious flaws or highlight unexpected advantages.
 In his video, tech blogger Hipyo Tech tells about the improvements ASUS made to their new series of keyboards based on the criticism he offered to their previous iterations.

 When experts promote you through their social channels, you indirectly get in touch with their audience.
-This gives you a double benefit.
-First, your brand gets exposed to new people who might have not heard of it yet or didn’t do enough research.
-Second, you get access to the exact people that you want to see as the clients for your business.
+This gives you two key benefits.
+First, your brand gets exposed to new people who might not have heard of it yet or didn’t do enough research.
+Second, you get access to the exact people that you want to see as clients for your business.
 And there is a good chance that some of them are on the market for your exact sort of thing.

 Collaborating with experts can create something that transcends your regular ad.